kesiev/rewtro/manual/README.md

     * _Physics_: How to work with the tiny Rewtro physics engine.
     * [Neat ideas for the future](ideas.md): A collection of ideas I've collected from people around the _internet_ to make Rewtro better.
     * [Rewtro changelog](rewtrochangelog.md): Differences between different Retro core versions.

+---

+_NOTE: All about Rewtro is covered by the manual right now but some extra chapters that may be useful are not available yet.
+I'll keep the manual up-to-date but I'll write extra chapters on enough demand - or I'll accept contributions!_